2020 bra 44 1

 • Wednesday: Run/walk intervals.
 Run four minutes, walk two minutes.
 Repeat five times.

 • Thursday: Cross training.
-Bike, swim or lift weights for 30 minutes.
+Bike, swim or strength training for 30 minutes.

 • Friday: Rest